Stochastic programming: Distributional assumption

 The formulation of the above two-stage problem assumes that the second-stage data $\xi$ is modeled as a random vector with a known probability distribution.
 This would be justified in many situations.
 For example, the distribution of $\xi$ could be inferred from historical data if one assumes that the distribution does not significantly change over the considered period of time.
 Also, the empirical distribution of the sample could be used as an approximation to the distribution of the future values of $\xi$.
 If one has a prior model for $\xi$, one could obtain a posteriori distribution by a Bayesian update.

+Scenario-based approach

 Discretization

 To solve the two-stage stochastic problem numerically, one often needs to assume that the random vector $\xi$ has a finite number of possible realizations, called scenarios, say $\xi_1,\dots,\xi_K$, with respective probability masses $p_1,\dots,p_K$.
 Then the expectation in the first-stage problem's objective function can be written as the summation: